alexanderDymshyts/flaschenpost_frontend/README.md

 Also I've added some cashing example.
 And yes, every time to show modals is not the best desision, I know.

+It's nice to have error interceptor to catch errors from backend.

 I've reviewed design and made small chages.
 I am designer, I see it this way :)